sheryarkayani/crmdemo/README.md

 2. A comprehensive detail panel will open
 3. Click "Edit Lead" to modify information
 4. Fill in product/service details, client information, and vendor data
-5. Click "Save Changes" to update (locally in demo mode)
+5. Click "Save Changes" to update (locally in real-time mode)

 ## 🔧 **Technical Implementation**